Returning Medical Sharps

 Does your household use medical sharps for a family member’s health condition?
 If so, don’t throw them in the garbage.
 Improper disposal could put household members, pets, housekeepers, janitors and municipal workers at risk of being harmed by needle stick injuries.
 Instead, take them to your local pharmacy that participates in the HPSA return programs.
 By doing this you ensure the proper collection and disposal of these items.
 Do your part in protecting the environment.
 It’s easy and free.

 I return to pharmacies?

-Any medical sharps used on humans or companion animals to inject medications (in ON and PE only).
+Any medical sharps used on humans or companion animals to inject medications (in ON, MB and PE).